python/cpython/Doc/c-api/buffer.rst

-Here is a function that returns a pointer to the element in an N-D array pointed to by an N-dimensional index when there are both non-NULL strides and suboffsets::
+Here is a function that returns a pointer to the element in an N-D array pointed to by an N-dimensional index when there are both non-``NULL`` strides and suboffsets::

    void *get_item_pointer(int ndim, void *buf, Py_ssize_t *strides,